costajob/ruby-app-servers/README.md

 ## Considerations

 ### Speed
-Puma outperforms other servers by a large measure: adopting both pre-forking and thread-per-request models is a win-win.
+Puma outperforms other servers by a large measure: adopting both pre-forking and threads-pool models proved to be a win-win.
-Passenger was simply not able to perform on par with Puma for light computational requests, but is on the same boat for heavy-computational ones.
+Passenger was simply not able to perform on par with Puma for light computational requests, but is on the same league for heavy-computational ones.
 Unicorn delivers the same performance for both light and heavy computational requests: the performance are not stellar, but quite consistent, making it a good option for deploying heavyweight (Rails) applications.
 Thin reactor-model performance are far away from Puma for both light and heavy computational requests.